Keyoung-n/Nibbler/README.md

 # Nibbler

-A snake game build with 3 dynamic gui libraries :D
+A snake game build with 3 opengl gui libraries :D